EzioDEVio/chatgpt-app/README.md

 # ChatGPT API Integration Guide

 This repository provides a step-by-step guide on how to integrate OpenAI's ChatGPT API with web applications.
 It includes a simple web app example using Node.js and Express on the server side and basic HTML, CSS, and JavaScript on the client side.
-I used my paid plan for purpose of testing and see how it works.
+I used my paid plan for purpose of testing.

 ## Table of Contents